vcato/practical_tdd/README.md

         assert process_purchase(100, True, 5) == 80   # gold
 ```

-With both flags set to `False`, run the tests.
-They pass—this verifies State I (both off, green) and State II is trivially satisfied since the fix code exists but is inactive.
+With both flags set to `False`, run the tests, and they pass.
+This verifies State I (both off, green).

-### 3. Enter State III (fix off, test on)
+### 4. Enter State II (fix on, test off)

-Objective: make the test fail.
+Turn the fix flag on and run the tests.
+They pass as expected.

 ```diff
  # --- TEMPORARY SCAFFOLDING ---